pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 The **Enterprise Server** is a component in Pachyderm which manages Enterprise Licensing and the integration with a company's Identity Providers (IDPs).

-At a high level, an organization can have **many Pachyderm clusters registered with one single Enterprise Server**.
+An organization can have **many Pachyderm clusters registered with one single Enterprise Server**.
 Administrators activate the Enterprise Server with an **Enterprise License Key** from Pachyderm sales, and optionally configure authentication with their IDP via SAML, OIDC, LDAP, etc...

 The following diagram gives you a quick overview of an organization with multiple Pachyderm clusters behind a single Enterprise Server.
 ![Enterprise Server General Deployment](../images/enterprise-server.png)